edkempe/Marian/docs/CHAT_START.md

 # Starting a New Development Session

+## CRITICAL: Review and Understand Project Guidelines
+Before starting any development work, you MUST:
+1. Review and understand ALL project guidelines in `guidelines.md`
+2. Acknowledge and commit to following these standards
+3. Ensure all work adheres to these guidelines throughout the session

 ## Message Template
 ```
 Hi!
 Let's continue working on Marian.
 Here's what I'd like to focus on today: